elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 ## Get in Touch

 I’d love to hear from you!
-Whether you are looking to discuss a project, need Kotlin training, or just want to connect, feel free to reach out through any of the channels below:
+Whether you're looking to discuss a project, need Kotlin training, are interested in a guest talk, or just want to connect — feel free to reach out through any of the channels below:

 - **Email**: [elenavanengelen@vintik.nl](mailto:elenavanengelen@vintik.nl)
 - **LinkedIn**: [Elena van Engelen-Maslova](https://www.linkedin.com/in/elena-van-engelen-maslova/)
 - **Mastodon**: [@elenavanengelen@hachyderm.io](https://hachyderm.io/@elenavanengelen)
 - **X (formerly Twitter)**: [@elenavanengelen](https://twitter.com/elenavanengelen)